Knock out the last few items—payments, utilities, insurance, and move-in forms—so keys and access are ready on day one.

 We do not accept partial payments, so coordinate with roommates before submitting.Your home is not secured until the full balance is paid.

 All residents must maintain active renters insurance for the entire lease term.
 Once your policy is active, upload it right away.
-If it isn’t received and verified within 48 hours, a policy may be placed on your behalf to ensure compliance, and the cost will be added to your balance.

 Once all move-in steps are completed and verified, keys will be available for pickup at 11:00 AM on your lease start date.
 One home key is provided per household, and you may make additional copies at your own expense.